People's Assembly Against Austerity: Formation (2013–2015)

 As well as putting on national events, the majority of work is carried out by the local People's Assemblies, which were either founded after the founding People's Assembly, or incorporate pre-existing local anti-cuts groups.
 These have ranged from People's Question Times, on anti-austerity issues and usually with well known public figures; local demonstrations, regular leafleting, and support for all anti-austerity campaigns in local areas.

 In 2015 the first edition of the People's Manifesto was published, articulating anti-austerity policies.

 One of the key goals of the People's Assembly movement as published in the Draft Statement is "To make government abandon its austerity programme.
 If it will not it must be replaced with one that will."

-On 20 June 2015, a People's Assembly organised an anti-austerity rally in London, which was attended by of thousands of people.
+On 20 June 2015, a People's Assembly organised an anti-austerity rally in London, which was attended by thousands of people.
 Jeremy Corbyn, MP for Islington North spoke at the rally during his campaign to become Labour leader.